jaktestowac/gad-gui-api-demo/README.md

 - wait a while and click link to project `GUI API Demo`
 - click link to open app (under project name and repository)
 - enjoy 750 free hours of service per month

+When deploying the GAD application on Render, please be aware that the application may not function fully due to the limitations of the Render platform.
+However, we are making every effort to ensure the highest possible compatibility.

 ## Deploy using Docker image